grinfans/Niffler/README.md

 Apache-2.0 License, see [LICENSE](LICENSE).

 ## Translations
-The Nifler wallet is available in different languages.
+The Niffler wallet is available in different languages.
 English, 简体中文, French, Russian, Dutch.

 Translation to other languages is welcome.
-Please check our [lang folder](https://github.com/grinfans/Niffler/tree/gw4/src/lang).
+Please check our [lang folder](https://github.com/grinfans/Niffler/tree/gw5/src/lang).
-If you want to help translate it, then translate the next text file [en.js](https://github.com/grinfans/Niffler/blob/gw4/src/lang/en.js) to your local language.
+If you want to help translate it, then translate the next text file [en.js](https://github.com/grinfans/Niffler/blob/gw5/src/lang/en.js) to your local language.
 Or better, send a github pull request similar like [this](https://github.com/grinfans/Niffler/pull/66/files).

 ## Contributing